 When you only make minimum payments on credit cards, a significant portion goes toward interest, prolonging the repayment period.
 A personal loan, with its structured repayment plan, ensures that more of your payment goes toward reducing the principal balance each month.
 As a result, you can pay off your debt faster than if you continued making minimum payments on your credit cards.

-What are the Steps to Use a Personal Loan for Debt Consolidation?
+How to Use a Personal Loan for Debt Consolidation?

 Debt consolidation can simplify your finances by combining multiple debts into a single loan with a fixed repayment plan.
 If you’re considering using a personal loan for this purpose, following the right steps can help you maximize its benefits and avoid financial pitfalls.
 Here’s a detailed guide to getting started: